hokuma/chai-eql-immutable/README.md

  }
 ```

-Immutable.js has [toJS()](http://facebook.github.io/immutable-js/docs/#/Iterable/toJS) which create equivalent JS object.In this module, if both actual and expected has `toJS()` funciton, calls `toJS()` and asserts with original `eql`.
+Immutable has [toJS()](http://facebook.github.io/immutable-js/docs/#/Iterable/toJS) which create equivalent JS object.In this module, if both actual and expected has `toJS()` funciton, calls `toJS()` and asserts with original `eql`.
 As a result, we can get pretty diff outputs like examples in Usage.

 # Usage
 ```